Particular/docs.particular.net/nservicebus/architecture/index.md

 ---
-title: Overview
-summary: NServiceBus compared to WCF and BizTalk.
+title: Bus versus broker architecture
+summary: Using NServiceBus for communication between services in SOA and DDD projects.
+Bus versus broker architectural styles.
+reviewed: 2016-08-05
 redirects:
 - nservicebus/overview
 ---

-Designed for collaboration between business-oriented services, NServiceBus is not a replacement for RPC technologies such as WCF.

-Successful SOA and DDD projects use a mix of approaches and technologies not just NServiceBus for communications.
+NServiceBus is designed for communication between business-oriented services in SOA and DDD projects.
+It is not a replacement for RPC technologies such as WCF.
+Successful systems use a mix of approaches and technologies for communication, not just NServiceBus.

+It takes some time to get used to the new approach, but the code written using NServiceBus is simple, more concise and easy to unit test.
+The systems using NServiceBus are reliable and scalable.

 This article discusses the similarities and differences between NServiceBus and its Microsoft counterparts.

-## Closer to WCF than to BizTalk
+## Bus versus broker architectural styles

+A "service bus" is often illustrated as a central box, through which all communication goes.
+Despite the common understanding, that's actually a description of the **_broker architectural style_**.

+A good example is BizTalk:

 ![BizTalk](biztalk.jpg)

-When people hear the term "service bus", they picture a central box through which all communication goes, like BizTalk.
-That's actually a description of the broker architectural style, not the bus architectural style.
-A bus isn't necessarily a physical entity.
-In this respect, NServiceBus is more similar to WCF than it is to BizTalk.

-There is no physical WCF one can point to in the network topology.
-WCF is part of the infrastructure that is run in-process with a given application's code.
-NServiceBus is the same.
+A **_bus_** in the context of the **_bus architectural style_**, isn't necessarily a physical entity.
+There's no physical _bus_ one can point to in the network topology.
+The _bus_ is part of the infrastructure that is run in-process with a given application's code.
+It's like a peer-to-peer mesh that runs alongside code.

+A good example is WCF:

+![deployment topology](deployment-topology.jpg)

+NServiceBus is similar to WCF more than BizTalk.
 Just like it is possible write a host process and activate WCF explicitly within it, the same can be done with NServiceBus.
-The bus in NServiceBus is something virtual - a collection of framework objects running in the various application processes.
-Think of it as a peer-to-peer mesh that runs alongside code, as illustrated in the following diagram:

-![deployment topology](deployment-topology.jpg)

-## What's the difference?

-The principles that make NServiceBus robust are decades old.
-Proven to hold up through countless technological shifts, the queued messaging on which NServiceBus is based is more than just an implementation choice, it's a primary architectural concept.
-There's no such thing as a blocking call in NServiceBus.

-As a general purpose communications technology, WCF does not enforce the queued messaging paradigm.
-NServiceBus does, and the architectural implications are profound.
+## Messaging versus RPC

+NServiceBus enforces queued messaging, which has profound architectural implications.
+The principles and patterns underlying queued messaging are decades old and battle-tested through countless technological shifts.

-When developing systems according to the traditional RPC techniques that WCF supports, it simple and straightforward to get something working.
-That's when the problems start.
-Scalability and fault-tolerance are inherently hindered by RPC principles.
-At this point, it is close to impossible to solve these problems and even throwing more hardware at it has little effect.
-While WCF doesn't force developers down this path, it doesn't prevent them from doing so either.
+It's very simple and straightforward to build an application and get it working using traditional RPC techniques that WCF supports.
+However, scalability and fault-tolerance are inherently hindered.
+When using blocking calls it's close to impossible to solve these problems, and even throwing more hardware at it has little effect.
+WCF doesn't force developers down this path, but it also doesn't prevent them.

 NServiceBus directs away from these problems right from the beginning.

-## Scalability with one-way messaging

-In this presentation, Udi Dahan explains the relationship between reliability, availability, and scalability and why architects should first focus on reliability.
-After all, a highly available and scalable service that produces unreliable results isn't very valuable.
-Throughout the presentation, the value of queued messaging is underlined and the way it handles various failure scenarios is discussed.

-Although the recording missed the first 5-10 minutes, the core message has not been lost.
+There's no such thing as a blocking call when one uses one-way messaging.
+Common, transient errors can be resolved automatically, it's also very easy to recover from failures that require some manual intervention.
+Above all, even when something goes wrong, no data gets lost.

+In order to learn more about the relationship between messaging and reliable, scalable, highly-available systems, watch Udi Dahan's presentation:

 <iframe allowfullscreen frameborder="0" height="300" mozallowfullscreen src="https://player.vimeo.com/video/6222577" webkitallowfullscreen width="400"></iframe>

-## Adoption and climbing the learning curve

-While it does take some getting used to, code written using NServiceBus is quite a bit simpler and shorter than before, not to mention much easier to unit test.
-See [Case Studies](http://particular.net/casestudies) to see NServiceBus successes stories.
+Refer to the [Architectural Principles](/nservicebus/architecture/principles.md) article to learn more about SOA and how NServiceBus aligns with SOA.

+See [Case Studies](http://particular.net/casestudies) to learn how NServiceBus is used and read the successes stories.